-Spare some time for the Fundació Fran Daurel , an eclectic collection of 300 works of art including sculptures, prints, ceramics and tapestries by modern artists ranging from Picasso and Miró to more contemporary figures, including Miquel Barceló.
+Spare some time for the Fundació Fran Daurel , an eclectic collection of 300 works of art, including sculptures, prints, ceramics and tapestries by modern artists ranging from Picasso and Miró to more contemporary figures, such as Miquel Barceló.
 The foundation also has a sculpture garden, boasting 27 pieces, nearby within the grounds of Poble Espanyol (look for the Montblanc gate).
 Frequent temporary exhibitions broaden the offerings further.

 At night the restaurants, bars and especially the discos become a lively corner of Barcelona’s nightlife.